linnstrand/my-react-notes/Hooks.md

 ## useEffect

 By default, React runs the effects after every render, including the first render.
-Typically used to syncronize component with system outside of React.
+Typically used to synchronize component with system outside of React.

 - Use when its not a pure calculation or triggered event.
-- Code inside useEffect are not run in inital rendering calculation, when there is no DOM.
+- Code inside useEffect are not run in initial rendering calculation, when there is no DOM.
 Wrap with useEffect when variables interact with dom (like ref.current).

 [Article](https://blog.logrocket.com/guide-to-react-useeffect-hook/).

-- Runs after browser has [painted](#browser-painting).
+- Runs after browser has painted.
 - Doesn't block UI.
 - Runs twice in dev.
 - The Effect Function is different on every render.
 Every render creates a different effect.